 Formerly disused heritage buildings and laneways are now home to bustling bars and street art.
 A new central city neighbourhood, Cathedral Square, has as its centerpiece, the State Buildings, a wining, dining, retail and accommodation precinct, all housed in 140-year old heritage buildings.

 The revitalised Barrack Street Jetty and new Elizabeth Quay, on the shores of the Swan River, has riverside bars and dining venues amongst promenades, public art and event spaces.

-Nearby, the eclectic port city of Fremantle has its own distinct bohemian vibe.
-This “city on the fringe of a city” is known for its maritime history and well-preserved Victorian, Georgian and Edwardian era architecture, including the world heritage listed Fremantle Prison which was built by convicts in the 1850s and decommissioned as an operating maximum security gaol in 1991, and today is a popular visitor attraction in Perth.
+Only 30-minutes from Perth, is the eclectic port city of Fremantle famous for its own distinct bohemian vibe.
+Fremantle is known for its maritime history and well-preserved Victorian, Georgian and Edwardian era architecture, including the World Heritage-listed Fremantle Prison which was built by convicts in the 1850s and decommissioned as an operating maximum security gaol in 1991.
+Today it is a popular visitor attraction in Perth.

 Fremantle is home to the WA Maritime Museum and WA Shipwrecks Museum providing a unique window into the maritime history of Western Australia.

 Located on Victoria Quay, overlooking the Port and Indian Ocean, the Museum explores WA’s maritime history and is home to the America’s Cup-winning yacht, Australia II, an Oberon class submarine, HMAS Ovens, Jon Sanders’ Parry Endeavour and other iconic vessels.